West Yorkshire, Ramsden Road, Holme Valley

 As a result of this TRO, a public meeting was held and this was well attended with all user groups represented, along with local residents and Kirklees councillors.
 The general feel of the meeting was that this route should be kept open to all users, although there is significant repair work required and off the back of the meeting a new user group is to be formed as a collective of all user groups and stakeholders.
 This group is to be called ‘Friends of Ramsden Road’ and will be set up by Kirklees in the very near future..

 The repairs to Ramsden Road will involve significant costs, particularly since the feeling was that drainage issues to deal with water run off will need to be addressed in order to provide a sustainable surface in the long term.
-Like most local authorities in these times, Kirklees are cash strapped, so GLASS and other groups have committed to do what we can to support them.
+Like most local authorities in these times, Kirklees are cash strapped, so the Green Lane Association and other groups have committed to do what we can to support them.
 This may well include work parties in the future and we would request that everyone who can helps with this when the time comes.